dekatotoro/FluxWithRxSwiftSample/Pods/Quick/README.md

 use_frameworks!

-def testing_pods
+target "MyApp" do
+  # Normal libraries

+  abstract_target 'Tests' do
+    inherit! :search_paths
+    target "MyAppTests"
+    target "MyAppUITests"

     pod 'Quick'
     pod 'Nimble'
   end

-target 'MyTests' do
-    testing_pods
 end

-target 'MyUITests' do
-    testing_pods
-end
 ```

 ## Projects using Quick

-Many apps use both Quick and Nimble however, as they are not included in the app binary, neither appear in “Top Used Libraries” blog posts.
+Over ten-thousand apps use either Quick and Nimble however, as they are not included in the app binary, neither appear in “Top Used Libraries” blog posts.
 Therefore, it would be greatly appreciated to remind contributors that their efforts are valued by compiling a list of organizations and projects that use them.

 Does your organization or project use Quick and Nimble?
 If yes, [please add your project to the list](https://github.com/Quick/Quick/wiki/Projects-using-Quick).

+## Who uses Quick

+Similar to projects using Quick, it would be nice to hear why people use Quick and Nimble.
+Are there features you love?
+Are there features that are just okay?
+Are there some features we have that no one uses?

+Have something positive to say about Quick (or Nimble)?
+If yes, [provide a testimonial here](https://github.com/Quick/Quick/wiki/Who-uses-Quick).

 ## License